chinenual/Chinenual-VCV/README.md

   conventions as Impromptu's CLOCKED BPM output (BPM = 120 * 2^voltage).
 If unconnected, sets the MIDI tempo to 120 BPM.

-The remaining inputs accept the same signals that the VCV core CV-MIDI module, each row feeding a separate polyphonic track in the target MIDI file:
+The remaining inputs accept the same signals as the VCV core CV-MIDI module, each row feeding a separate polyphonic track in the target MIDI file: